 - Any other time a prospective client has any form of contact with you or your brand.

-We won’t cover all of these now (as mentioned, we do in the various courses) but I’ll run over the basics in marketing your magic business.
+We won’t cover all of these here in detail (they are in the various courses) but I’ll run over the basics in marketing your magic business.

 Marketing Your Magic Business: Website